DAWN-Game-Productions/MetroidProject/README.md

 Prototype Build:
 - Core mechanics
 - Level design finalized but only 2 rooms necessary
-- 3 Different enemy types and behaviors
+- A single enemy and scripted behaviour
-- Crooked Meter
-- A single boss and boss mechanics
+- A single weapon and special
-- War Gear/Weapons(4 different war gear[abilities], 3 different weapons)
 - Combat Mechanics